NanotechPikachu/aoi.mongodb/README.md

 aoimongo.setup({
     client: client,
     mongoURL: "MONGO URL", // Like - "mongodb+srv://..."
-    variables: require('Path to Variable File') // You MUST initialize a file with variables and require() it here });
+    variables: require("Path to Variable File") // You MUST initialize a file with variables and require() it here.
+Like - require("./var.js") if var.js is the variables file name
+});
 ```